Dual Circumference and Collinear Sets

 We now want to study how many of the bad nodes in $T_0$ are really bad.
-Each node $w$ of $T_0$ is in $N(u)$ for at most $\delta_w$ bad nodes $u$ in $T_0$.
 Let $A$ be the set of nodes in $T_0$ that are not bad and partition $A$ into $A_1$ (leaves), $A_2$ (degree-2 nodes) and $A_{\ge 3}$ (nodes of degree at least 3).
 We make use of the following inequality: